-Parent-teacher conferences should be set up as needed and held at a time mutually agreed upon by teacher and parent.
+Parent-teacher conferences are held for all students in the school during the month of November.
+Additional parent-teacher conferences can be set up as needed and held at a time mutually agreed upon by teacher and parent.
 The principal/assistant principal should be notified so they know can be available if the teacher or parents would like them present.

-Parent-teacher conferences are held for all students in the school during the month of November.
 Parents are encouraged and should contact their classroom teacher if they have any questions regarding their child's progress.
 Grades are to be regularly updated in PowerSchool and are intended to give parents of students in grades 3-8 a snapshot as to how their child is progressing throughout the trimester.